-Singapore American School is committed to providing exceptional learning opportunities for the diverse needs and interests of our students.
+Singapore American School is committed to providing exceptional learning opportunities for the diverse needs and interests of our high school students.
 Beginning in 2012, SAS faculty and leadership conducted exhaustive research to ensure that our students are learning at the highest level possible, are prepared for college, and have mastered skills that will help them be successful in the current and future workforce.
 For the high school, this work resulted in a series of recommendations that were adopted in May 2014 as part of the school’s strategic plan.
 These recommendations were approved by the high school faculty, administration, superintendent, and board for implementation over the subsequent six years.

 One of the specific adopted recommendations is introduction of advanced topic (AT) courses to supplement the current suite of rigorous courses at SAS.
-These AT courses give our students learning opportunities that are relevant, align to our desired student learning outcomes (DSLOs), and are recognized by colleges as a part of a rigorous and challenging course of study so they can successfully apply to some of the world’s most selective colleges.
+These AT courses give our high school students learning opportunities that are relevant, align to our desired student learning outcomes (DSLOs), and are recognized by colleges as a part of a rigorous and challenging course of study so they can successfully apply to some of the world’s most selective colleges.

 Our research revealed that, while Advanced Placement (AP) courses are rigorous, some of these courses focus almost entirely on the acquisition of content knowledge, often at the expense of relevant, transferable skills and concepts.
 We found that many high schools are moving away from AP courses in favor of more relevant, interdisciplinary, project-based, yet equally rigorous AT courses.
 This shift allows high schools to offer courses that are unique to their institution and helps distinguish their students in the college application process.